IBM-Cloud/vpc-tutorials/vpc-snapshot/README.md

 terraform version

-> If the terraform version prerequisite check fails try: `cd terraform; tfswitch; cd ..`
+> Below, if the terraform version prerequisite check fails try: `cd terraform; tfswitch; cd ..`
 > The tfswitch command will find a new copy of terraform to install.